-As the castle site is quite remote from the center of Tsukuba City, I went there by car.
-In order to reach the castle grounds in Oda village, I had to drive through some very narrow alleys (I recommend to use a navigation system when you visit there by car).
+As the castle site is quite remote from the centre of Tsukuba City, I went there by car.
+To reach the castle grounds in Oda village, I had to drive through some very narrow alleys (I recommend to use a navigation system when you visit there by car).

 Here is a corner of the main enclosure.

 Not only the main enclosure but also other bridges and earthworks seemed to be under renovation.